FCC/Constraint-Generator/README.windows.md

 ### Configuration

-There are 2 models available:
+There is 1 model available:

 * `CS_RepackUSFixedCAFixedMX_Option2`
-* `CS_RepackUSRepackCAFixedMX_Option2`

-Edit the parameters as necessary in the files located in the `profiles` subfolder.
+Edit the parameters as necessary in the file located in the `profiles` subfolder.

 Configurable Parameters:
 * `MODEL` parameters